How to Obtain the Latitude and Longitude of a Marker

 When you use your photo’s embedded information you should check the map this website creates.
 Sometimes the camera has not yet figured out where you are when you click the shutter and it will embed the location of where you used to be.
 Or if you are taking the photo from across the road with your telephoto lens, the maker will be mapped on the wrong side of the road if you don’t intervene.
 If the location is wrong, you'll have to use method B below to correct the numbers.

 By the way, the minus sign, when present, is very important on a map coordinate number.
-Don't forget to copy it.
+If you are entering the map coordinates by hand, don't forget to copy it.